MarkCBell/flipper/README.rst

 Flipper can be run as a Python 2, Python 3 or `Sage Python
 <http://www.sagemath.org/>`_ module.
 Currently, it is fastest when run through
 Sage.
-For even more speed (~25% more) consider running it with the -O option.
+For even more speed (~25\% more) consider running flipper with the -O optimise bytecode option.

 Installation
 ============